 Adobo is actually a sauce and comes from the Spanish word adobar which means marinade.
 Adobo seasoning would be the combination of herbs and spices that give it a flavor popular in Spanish, Puerto Rican and Mexican cooking.
-But it is a good multi-purpose seasoning too and shouldn’t be limited to just Latin recipes.
+A perfect example of this is my Mexican pork chop recipe with adobo seasoning.
+But it is a good multi-purpose seasoning too and shouldn't be limited to just Latin recipes.

 What is adobo seasoning made of?

 Adobo usually is made from a spice mix of of onion powder, oregano, cumin and garlic powder.
 It also includes black pepper and sometimes paprika or chili powder.
 It’s a spice blend of ingredients you probably already have at home.
 Some versions call for salt, some use tumeric.
 But essentially it’s a seasoning with Latin flavors.